xraverx/scripts/README.md

 ## :handshake: Contributing

 We appreciate contributions!
-If you have a script that you think would be a valuable addition to this repository, please follow these steps:
+If you have a script that you think would be a valuable addition to this repository, please feel free to open a pull request!

-1. Fork the repository
-2. Create a new branch (`git checkout -b my-new-script`)
-3. Commit your changes (`git commit -m 'Add my new script'`)
-4. Push to the branch (`git push origin my-new-script`)
-5. Open a Pull Request

 We will review your submission and provide feedback as needed.
-Thank you for your contribution!

 ## :page_with_curl: License